Figure : an example Dynamic Distributed Graphical User Interface

 Research Areas :

-Requirements engineering (RE) is widely recognized as the most critical phase of the software lifecycle.
+- Requirements engineering (RE), which is widely recognized as the most critical phase of the software lifecycle.
 Goal-oriented RE refers to the use of goals for eliciting, elaborating, structuring, specifying, analysing, negotiating, documenting, and modifying requirements.
 Such use is based on a multi-view model showing how goals, objects, agents, scenarios, operations, and domain properties are inter-related in the system-as-is and the system-to-be.
 (By "system" we mean the target software together with its environment made of human agents, devices, legacy software, etc.).
 The KAOS methodology provides a multi-view graphical language for system modelling, a lightweight formalism for model specification, an optional real-time temporal logic for model analysis, a systematic method for model elaboration, and various dedicated techniques for goal refinement and operationalisation, conflict management, hazard analysis, agent responsibility assignment, goal mining from scenarios, etc. The methodology is supported by various tools (Objectiver, Faust) and has been used over more than 25 industrial projects.

-Abstract interpretation is a mathematical methodology (introduced in 1977 by Patrick and Radhia Cousot) to develop static analyses of programs.
+- Abstract interpretation, which is a mathematical methodology (introduced in 1977 by Patrick and Radhia Cousot) to develop static analyses of programs.
 Such analyses are performed at compile-time or independently of any program execution.
 They aim at automatically computing semantic properties of the program, which may then be used to optimize compilation or to highlight programming errors.
 We currently apply abstract interpretation to logic programs (Prolog) and to object-oriented programs (Java).
 We work on the definition and implementation of generic frameworks to analyze these languages.
 We have implemented a generic abstract interpretation framework has been developed for a subset of Java and an analyzer of operational properties of logic programs that combines in a single analysis almost all identified analyses from literature.

 Most recent publications